2001 New York Mets season

 The Mets playing against the Cincinnati Reds during an April 2001 away game at Cinergy Field.

 The 2001 New York Mets season was the 40th regular season for the Mets.
 The 2001 Mets entered the season as defending National League champions, aiming to win the National League East from the Braves and return to a second consecutive World Series and win it.
 The Mets went 82–80 and finished third in the National League East, six games behind the first place Atlanta Braves.
+Despite the winning record, the Mets were outscored on the season, 642 runs to 713 allowed, and it would prove to be their last winning season until 2005.
 They were managed by Bobby Valentine.
 They played home games at Shea Stadium.